Frequently Asked Questions

 What types of financial aid are available at Kingsborough Community College?

-As a student at KBCC, you may qualify for federal and state financial aid including the: Federal Pell Grant; Federal Supplemental Educational Opportunity Grant (FSEOG); Federal Work Study Program; Federal Perkins Loan; Federal Direct Loan; and Federal Parent Loan for Undergraduate Students (PLUS).
+As a student at KBCC, you may qualify for federal and state financial aid including the: Federal Pell Grant; Federal Supplemental Educational Opportunity Grant (FSEOG); Federal Work Study Program; Federal Direct Loan; and Federal Parent Loan for Undergraduate Students (PLUS).

 Unfortunately, it’s not that easy.
 Because many factors (e.g. household size, number of family members in college, income, certain assets, etc.) are considered in the determination of your eligibility for financial aid, it is difficult to estimate your eligibility based on income alone.
 The Office of Financial Aid recommends that every student apply for financial aid at least once to have his or her eligibility reviewed.
 Keep in mind that, in general, any accepted student is eligible for some type of financial assistance regardless of his or her calculated financial need.

-Students are able to complete the FAFSA beginning January 1st of the year they will enroll in college.
-The Office of Financial Aid recommends that students complete the FAFSA each year by April 30th.
-Late applicants will be considered on a funds available basis.
+Students are able to complete the FAFSA beginning October 1st of the year they will enroll in college.
+The Office of Financial Aid recommends that students complete the FAFSA as soon as possible once the application is available.
+Late applicants may not be eligible for Federal Work-Study or Federal SEOG because these funds are limited to the college and offered on a first come first served basis.

-My parent(s) can’t help me with college expenses.
-Does that mean I’ll receive more
+My parent(s) cannot help me with college expenses.
+Does that mean I’ll receive more money?

 Financial aid programs are based on the belief that students (and their parents or spouses, if applicable) have primary responsibility for paying their educational expenses.
 If you are a dependent student, your parent(s) inability to assist you with expenses should be evident from the information you and your parent(s) provide on the FAFSA form.
 Although it may mean a significantly increased amount of debt, which should be carefully considered, most students can cover their educational expenses with the help of available financial aid programs.